Indicative guidelines for classifying investments in line with SFDR

 Upright is an impact data provider.
 The contents of this document do not constitute legal advice, are not intended to be a substitute for legal advice, and should not be relied upon as such.
 You should seek legal advice or other professional advice in relation to any particular matters you or your organisation may have.

-The EU Sustainable Finance Disclosure Regulation requires classifying funds in three categories:
+The EU Sustainable Finance Disclosure Regulation requires classifying funds into three categories:

 Conceptually, the difference in these three classes of funds is related to the sustainability promise they provide.
 Article 9 funds have sustainable investment as objective, while Article 8 funds merely have sustainable or environmental characteristics.
 Article 6 funds don't make any sustainability-related promise, while still possibly taking sustainability risks into account as part of normal risk management.